Active Directory Construct File

 Configuration (activity child element)

-Currently it is only possible to configure path.
-This is overwritten if path is supplied as an input parameter.
+Configuration only supports path.
+The path is overwritten if the path is supplied as an input parameter to the PowerShell command (activity).

 <configuration>